 Button Quail: Smaller Egg Layers

-The Button quail are the smallest quail.
+The Button quail are the smallest.
 They generally weigh about 1/10th of a pound.
 They will grow to only about 4 inches at full maturity.
-These birds have a shorter life span because laying eggs stresses out the hens.
+These birds have a shorter life span because laying eggs stresses the hens.
 They are a little better at brooding their eggs than other types of quail.
 But, they can still be fickle brooders.

 The button quail are known by a variety of names: